Open-Smartwatch/open-smartwatch-os/README.md

 You also may extend the `cmake`-command with `-DCMAKE_BUILD_TYPE=Release` to get an even faster and smaller binary.

+#### Debugging with VSCode

+Take alook into the `.vscode` folder - there should be a `launch.json.sample` file.
+Copy it to `launch.json` and adjust the paths (if you are using Windows) to your needs.
+Then you can start debugging the emulator with VSCode via "Run and Debug".

 ### With Docker
 If a library is unavailable, you can still use the emulator using docker (e.g. on Ubuntu 20.04 SDL2 is too old).
 Proceed with a typical docker installation.
 Showing an application running in docker requires some additional steps: